-In collaboration with Facebook, along with a consortium of universities and public health officials, the Delphi group at Carnegie Mellon University conducts the COVID-19 Trends and Impact Survey to monitor the spread and impact of the COVID-19 pandemic in the United States.
-This survey is advertised through Facebook.
-It has run continuously since early April 2020, and about 50,000 people in the United States participate every day.
+In collaboration with Facebook, along with a consortium of universities and public health officials, the Delphi group at Carnegie Mellon University conducted the COVID-19 Trends and Impact Survey (CTIS) to monitor the spread and impact of the COVID-19 pandemic in the United States.
+The survey was advertised through Facebook.
+It ran continuously from April 6, 2020, to June 25, 2022, and about 40,000 people in the United States participated every day.
 Survey results are publicly available on our CTIS Results Dashboard and COVIDcast Map; aggregate data can be downloaded through our COVIDcast Exporter, from our COVIDcast API, and as contingency tables with demographic breakdowns.

-An international version of the survey is conducted by the University of Maryland in collaboration with Facebook.
+An international version of the survey was conducted by the University of Maryland in collaboration with Facebook.
 Its data is available separately.

-The survey asks respondents whether they are experiencing any symptoms, then asks a series of questions designed to help researchers understand the spread of COVID-19 and its effect on people in the United States.
-These include questions about COVID-19 testing, prior medical conditions, social distancing measures, mental health, demographics, and the economic effects of the pandemic.
+The survey asked respondents whether they were experiencing any symptoms, then asked a series of questions designed to help researchers understand the spread of COVID-19 and its effect on people in the United States.
+These included questions about COVID-19 testing, prior medical conditions, social distancing measures, mental health, demographics, and the economic effects of the pandemic.

-Because the survey can reach thousands of respondents every day, its questions focus on what the respondents are experiencing right now.
-This allows us to track how conditions change across the country every day.
+Because the survey reached thousands of respondents every day, its questions focused on what the respondents were experiencing when they took the survey.
+This allows us to track how conditions changed across the country every day.

-The surveys are a collaboration between Delphi at Carnegie Mellon University, numerous universities, and Facebook.
-Researchers at many institutions are analyzing the survey data and assisting in the survey’s development.
+The surveys were a collaboration between Delphi at Carnegie Mellon University, numerous universities, and Facebook.
+Researchers at many institutions are analyzing the survey data and assisted in the survey’s development.

 The survey protocol has been reviewed by the Carnegie Mellon University Institutional Review Board.
 Delphi only publicly releases aggregate data; de-identified individual data is made available to research partners.
 Our partners are bound by data use agreements to maintain the confidentiality of individual survey responses.
-Facebook refers its users to the survey, but it does not receive any individual survey data.
+Facebook referred its users to the survey, but it never received any individual survey data.

-Participants are recruited for the surveys through an advertisement placed in their Facebook news feed.
-Facebook automatically selects a random sample of its users to see the advertisement; users who click on the ad are taken to a survey administered by Carnegie Mellon University, and Facebook does not see their survey responses.
-The survey is available in English, Spanish, Brazilian Portuguese, Vietnamese, French, and simplified Chinese.
+Participants were recruited for the surveys through an advertisement placed in their Facebook news feed.
+Facebook automatically selected a random sample of its users to see the advertisement each day; users who clicked on the ad were taken to a survey administered by Carnegie Mellon University, and Facebook did not receive their survey responses.
+The survey was available in English, Spanish, Brazilian Portuguese, Vietnamese, French, and simplified Chinese.

-The survey participants are sampled from Facebook users, rather than being a random sample from the entire United States population.
-But unlike a traditional telephone or mail survey, distribution through Facebook allows us to reach tens of thousands of respondents every day, permitting researchers to make comparisons between many geographic areas and to detect changes as soon as they happen.
+The survey participants were sampled from Facebook users, rather than being a random sample from the entire United States population.
+But unlike a traditional telephone or mail survey, distribution through Facebook allowed us to reach tens of thousands of respondents every day, permitting researchers to make comparisons between many geographic areas and to detect changes as soon as they happened.

-To account for the differences between Facebook users and the United States population, Facebook includes a unique identifier when it links users to the survey.
-Carnegie Mellon collects these identifiers and provides Facebook with a list of identifiers that completed the survey; Facebook then calculates statistical weights indicating how representative each person is of the United States population, based on demographic data known to Facebook.
-Crucially, Carnegie Mellon cannot use these identifiers to identify specific Facebook users, and Facebook never receives individual survey responses and cannot link them to specific users.
+To account for the differences between Facebook users and the United States population, Facebook included a unique identifier when it linked users to the survey.
+Carnegie Mellon collected these identifiers and provided Facebook with a list of identifiers that completed the survey; Facebook then calculated statistical weights indicating how representative each person is of the United States population, based on demographic data known to Facebook.
+Crucially, Carnegie Mellon cannot use these identifiers to identify specific Facebook users, and Facebook never received individual survey responses and cannot link them to specific users.

 Our CTIS Results Dashboard shows aggregate survey results, ranging from rates of COVID-like symptoms over mask usage to mental health.
 In addition, our COVIDcast dashboard shows basic aggregate survey results, revealing the rates of mask usage and COVID-like symptoms across the United States.
 The data used by both tools is also freely available for download through the COVIDcast API and our COVIDcast Exporter.
 Facebook also publishes a map based on the United States and international aggregate data.